An ancient place

 Lord Monson bought the estate in 1830 and decided to reconstruct Gatton Hall on a grander scale and to embellish it with treasures from his travels abroad.
 The famed Marble Hall followed the design of the Corsini Chapel in Leterano at Rome.
 Priceless Italian marbles, which once belonged to the King of Spain, were used in the paving and masterful paintings and sculptures filled the rooms of the house.

-The last person to own Gatton Park outright was Sir Jeremiah Colman, owner of the Colman Mustard company, in 1888.
+The last person to own Gatton Park outright was Sir Jeremiah Colman, of mustard fame, in 1888.
 He made use of the glasshouses and became a global authority on orchids.
-Jeremiah’s additions to the park include the Japanese garden, the rock garden, the pleasure gardens and the parterre.
+Colman’s additions to the park include the Japanese garden, the rock garden, the pleasure gardens and the parterre.
 These unusual gems continue to be restored and maintained by The Gatton Trust.

 Fire at Gatton